-For a given example, let's use the shorthand Class1 > Class2 to mean that the learned classifier of Class1 vs. Class2 classed the example as Class1.
-The optimal stack for this data can be neatly summarized as follows:
+For a given example, let us use the shorthand Class 1 > Class 2 to mean that the learned classifier of Class 1 versus Class 2 classed the example as Class 1.
+The optimal stack for these data can be neatly summarized as follows:

 '''

-If positive > neutral > negative then class=positive
+If positive > neutral > negative then class = positive

-If negative > neutral > positive then class=negative
+If negative > neutral > positive then class = negative

-Else class=neutral
+Else class = neutral.

 '''

-This simple stack yields accuracy of 74.9% on the three-class problem, which is, somewhat surprisingly, actually better than that obtained for any of the constituent two-class problems.
+This simple stack yields an accuracy of 74.9% on the three-class problem, which is, somewhat surprisingly, actually better than that obtained for any of the constituent two-class problems.
 This illustrates that the best way to distinguish positive examples from negative ones is by leveraging the neutrals.

 In fact, this stack not only leverages neutral data, it completely ignores the positive-negative classifier.
 Any stack that uses the positive-negative will do worse than this stack.
 One interesting aspect of this stack is that it deviates considerably from majority vote.
 For example, if both positive and negative defeat neutral, the example is classed as neutral.
 In this context, that makes some perverse sense: the example likely expresses some mixed sentiment.
-It is not classed as neutral by either learned classifier since in this corpus most neutral examples are not mixed but simply express no sentiment.
+It is not classed as neutral by either learned classifier because in this corpus most neutral examples are not mixed but simply express no sentiment.

-What is most astonishing about this table is the following: When, according to our classifier for positive vs. neutral, a test example is classified as positive, it is not necessarily positive, but we can assert with certainty that it is not negative (despite not a single negative example being used in training.)
-Likewise, when, according to our classifier for negative vs. neutral, a test example is classified as negative, it is not necessarily negative, but we can assert with certainty that it is not positive (despite not a single positive example being used in training.)
+What is most astonishing about this table is the following: When, according to our classifier for positive versus neutral, a test example is classified as positive, it is not necessarily positive, but we can assert with certainty that it is not negative (despite not a single negative example being used in training).
+Similarly, when, according to our classifier for negative versus neutral, a test example is classified as negative, it is not necessarily negative, but we can assert with certainty that it is not positive (despite not a single positive example being used in training).

 Of course, we have chosen the optimal stack post hoc.
 We still need to show that we can use training data to determine a stack that will work well for an out-of-sample test set.
-To do so we run the following experiment.
-We run five-fold cross-validation in which for each fold the training data is used twice:
+To do so, we run the following experiment.
+We run fivefold cross-validation in which for each fold the training data are used twice:

-- 1. Classifiers are learned for positive-negative, positive-neutral and negative-neutral, respectively. - 2.
-Five-fold cross-validation is run within the training set and used to find optimal stacks as described above.
+- 1. Classifiers are learned for positive-negative, positive-neutral, and negative-neutral, respectively. - 2.
+Fivefold cross-validation is run within the training set and used to find optimal stacks as described above.